thetaofather/mobnet/README.md

 - **BOTCHED / MESSY / CLEAN / LEGENDARY** — hit tags based on heat/quality
 - **The Rake** — Taofather’s TAO cut from every hit (**1.5%**)
 - **Kickback** — Boss bonus from TAO proceeds (**1–3%**, tag-based)

 ---

+## Ranks, Families, and Reputation

+This is a game.
+Your history matters.

+### Boss Ranks (by successful sponsorship)
+Associate → Capo → Underboss → Don

+### Mobster Ranks (by successful crew runs)
+Runner → Soldier → Made → Enforcer

+### Families (Teams)
+Mobsters can affiliate with a **Family** (tag/registry).
+Families have:
+- leaderboards (volume, heat, win-rate)
+- “made men” lists
+- rivalries (optional narrative layer)

+### Mobster Reputation (Rep)
+Reputation is a rolling score (validators compute & publish it) that reflects:
+- participation volume and consistency
+- quality outcomes (CLEAN/LEGENDARY bias)
+- penalties for griefing/aborts/bad behavior

+**Rep affects MOB-α Envelopes only** — not TAO.

+---